FSGabrsek/pyfunc-queryparams/README.md

 - 100.152.072
 - 100.172.050

-Azure's provides native support handling this, but concatenates all entries into a comma-separated string.
+Azure provides native support handling this in the HttpRequest class, but concatenates all entries to a comma-separated string.
 This means the entries need to be manually casted to a list.
-Alternatively, python's urllib module can be used to parse the url and querystring, bypassing Azure's handling.
+Alternatively, python's **urllib** module can be used to parse the url and querystring, bypassing Azure's handling by acting directly on the url.

 ## Alternative
 Because Azure's implementation requires that the querystring be manually split, a single parameter containing a comma-separated string of entries can be passed:

 ``/articles?id=100.111.002,100.112.221,100.152.072,100.172.050``

 This provides the same result, but requires that the string is manually split into a list.
-This method is not generally accepted.
+This method is not generally accepted and cannot be used with urllib.

+> Note: Handling the query parameters as a comma-separated list can lead to problems if the parameters contain comma's (e.g. € 736,00/1,000,000/{"id": 100.112.222", "model": "HGC 10 S 20"})